~more recently updated recipes~

 DAY OF Return to room temperature.
 Top with marshmallows and topping and bake until steamy hot in the center, 45 - 60 minutes.

 LEFTOVER REPORT This warms up beautifully and may in fact taste better on Day Two and Three.

 ALANNA's TIPS & KITCHEN NOTES

-EXTRA LARGE SWEET POTATOES (2007) My grocery only had super-sized sweet potatoes when I made this.
+EXTRA LARGE SWEET POTATOES My grocery only had super-sized sweet potatoes the first time I made this.
 When peeling and cubing, I could tell they were woody, and while I don't know for sure, I do attribute this to size and would recommend sweet potatoes no bigger than 3/4 pound.

 ~ Maple Ginger Sweet Potatoes ~